robustrambles/site/walks/dover-to-dorking-robust-ramble/section-17-(return).md

 title: Section 17 (Return)
 subtitle: Leigh to Tonbridge
 details:
-  Map: OS Explorer 147 (Sevenoaks &#x26; Tonbridge) Distance/Time: 3.5 Miles/2 Hours
+  Map: OS Explorer 147 (Sevenoaks & Tonbridge) Distance/Time: 3.5 Miles/2 Hours
-  Start: The &#x2018;Fleur-de-lis&#x2019;pub.
-It&#x2019;s usually possible to park around the village green.
-Leigh Rail Stationis further down the road which passes the side of the &#x2018;Fleur-de-lis&#x2019; pub.
+  Start: The ‘Fleur-de-lis’pub.
+It's usually possible to park around the village green.
+Leigh Rail Stationis further down the road which passes the side of the ‘Fleur-de-lis’ pub.
   Comment: >
     Leigh village is an attractive place with many buildings of character.
 A generally easy walk with some stiles and occasionally muddy bridleways.
 Pleasant walking in Haysden Country Park.
 portraitMap: false